-At the beginning of study all PhD candidates should download their progress log; a digital copy is provided on the POLIS PhD Moodle page.
-This log is designed to help you and your Supervisor keep track of the various training and research activities - both mandatory and voluntary - undertaken during the course of the PhD.
+At the beginning of study all PhD candidates should download their progress log; a digital copy is provided on the POLIS PhD Intranet.
+This log is designed to help you and your supervisor keep track of the various training and research activities - both mandatory and voluntary - undertaken during the course of the PhD.
 Students should use it to record the various courses (and other academic activities) they have attended or been involved with.
-The log must be completed every year, including when on fieldwork, and needs to be sent to the PhD course administrator by the end of June each year.
+The completed log must be sent to the PhD course administrator prior to the Registration exercise.